Loading...

 Photo of Michael Geeson standing outside

 Michael completed his PhD in chemistry under the supervision of Kit Cummins, where he discovered ways to make phosphorus-containing compounds.
-Prior to that, he completed his undergraduate degree at the University of Oxford, performing research in the lab of Jose Goicoechea.
+Prior to that, he completed his undergraduate degree at the University of Oxford and worked in the lab of Jose Goicoechea.